SmileiPIC/Smilei/doc/Sphinx/implementation.rst

 Before the synchronisations, a ``#pragma omp taskwait`` directive is used to wait that the tasks are completed.

+The same concepts are used for the envelope module and for the vectorized versions of ``dynamics``.
+In particular, for the envelope module the Projector for susceptibility uses a local subgrid.

   .. warning::

     Without tasks, the number buffer vectors (for each buffer) is equal to the number of OpenMP